Microwave Sounding Unit temperature measurements: Corrections to UAH data trends

 As well as the correction by Wentz and Schabel, doubts had been raised as early as 2000 about the UAH analysis by the work of Prabhakara et al., which minimised errors due to satellite drift.
 They found a trend of 0.13 °C/decade, in reasonable agreement with surface trends.

-Since the earliest releast of results in the 1990s, a number of adjustments to the algorithm computing the UAH TLT dataset have been made.
+Since the earliest release of results in the 1990s, a number of adjustments to the algorithm computing the UAH TLT dataset have been made.
 A table of the corrections can be found in the UAH satellite temperature dataset article.

 Recent trend summary

 To compare to the trend from the surface temperature record (+0.161±0.033 °C/decade from 1979 to 2012 according to NASA GISS) it is most appropriate to derive trends for the part of the atmosphere nearest the surface, i.e., the lower troposphere.
 Doing this, through December 2019: